douglasbagnall/p4wn/README.rst

 improvements.

 P4wn 3 is optimised for 2020 browsers.
-It manages to be much faster by using typed arrays and reducing memory allocations, but at essence it uses the same stupid evaluation algorithm.
+It manages to be much faster by using typed arrays and reducing memory allocations, but in essence it uses the same stupid evaluation algorithm.